 Just released: The Super Graphic Cam Designer program.
 See below for more information and to download.
-(Updated on 03/26/15)
+New version 1.3 updated on 04/06/15.
+Now has a rudimentary install program.

 Note: For Graflex camera serial number information, please see the Graflexchange.